yd-zd/companion-module-zerodensity-realityhub/LOGBOOK.md

 2. Query Parameter: `?api_key={apiKey}`

 This matches the approach used in `rhub-mcp-server/index.js` for maximum compatibility across all RealityHub API endpoints.

+**Note:** This was later changed (2025-01-XX) to header-only authentication for improved security.
+See "Security Improvement - API Key Authentication Method" entry.

 ---